 Thornwell did not see white southern society as the moral rulers par excellence over African American people alone.
-In his study Farmer includes an 1845 letter from Thornwell to wife, which showcases another engagement with manifest destiny ideology and white supremacy:
+An 1845 letter from Thornwell to wife showcases another engagement with manifest destiny ideology and white supremacy:

 The more I reflect upon the subject, the more I am satisfied that the mission of our Republic will not be accomplished, until we embrace in our Union the whole of the North American continent. … I go for Texas; I should like also to have California; we must hold on to Oregon, if we have to do it at the point of the bayonet; and I would be glad even to get Mexico itself. … “If the Yankees feel disposed to leave us, let them go; but the West and South can never be separated.
 There is at work in this land a Yankee spirit, and an American spirit; and the latter must triumph.
 (Farmer 246-247)